hephaestus-compiler-project/types-bug-study-artifact/README.md

 ## RQ1: Symptoms (Section 3.1)

-For the first research question, we will use a script for reproducing Figure 1.
-To do so, run:
+In the first research question, we compute the distribution of bug symptoms.
+To do so, please run:

 ```bash
 python scripts/rq1.py data/bugs.json --output figures/symptoms.pdf
 ```

+The above script produces
-This produces `symptoms.pdf` file in the `figures/` directory.
+the `symptoms.pdf` file in the `figures/` directory.
 For those who are running the above script inside a Docker container, the script also prints the distribution of symptoms in a tabular format.
 Specifically, it prints